helsmy/vscode-autohotkey/README.md

 ## What's New

+1. **Recursive descent parser** is ready !!
-1. Experimental hint for where symbol is included on completion.
+2. Experimental hint for where symbol is included on completion.
 ONLY work on global symbol.
-2. Enumerate include
+3. Enumerate include
    * Documents must be explicitly included by `#include`
    * **Notice** `#include DirName` are not implemented now
    * Include completion
    * Experimental support for `#include <LibName>`
-3. Document formation, supports both v1 and v2
+4. Document formation, supports both v1 and v2
-4. Build-in Variable and Function(partly) hint.
+5. Build-in Variable and Function(partly) hint.
    - Need documentions which is easy to be parsed by js/ts.
 If you find any, help please([Example](others/Contribute.md)).

 ## Notice